-The Gravity of the Thing is an independent magazine dedicated to innovative and defamiliarized creative writing.
-Since the journal’s inception in 2013, The Gravity of the Thing has been named one of thirty best online magazines by Bookfox, our publications have been finalists in the Shirley Jackson Awards and anthologized in Best Small Fictions, and we are the grateful recipient of a grant from Oregon’s Regional Arts & Culture Council.
+The Gravity of the Thing is an independent magazine dedicated to defamiliarized creative writing.
+Our publications have been anthologized in Best Small Fictions, noted in the Best American series, and named finalists in the Shirley Jackson Awards, and we are also the grateful recipient of a grant from Oregon’s Regional Arts & Culture Council.
 Our ongoing goal is to publish work that defamiliarizes literary forms, writing that stranges to achieve a renewed sense of discovery.

 Defamiliarization: an artistic or literary technique that presents the common in unfamiliar ways; that which has been taken for granted is reenvisioned, made strange, to heighten a reader’s perception of the familiar.